 As much as we love our beachside Gold Coast location, we recommend you explore more hot spots for driving in Queensland on your JUCY road trip.
 There is a ton of activities all across Southeast Queensland!
 The region is jam-packed with attractions at every turn.

-It can be a little overwhelming to plan even a weekend getaway from the Gold Coast, so we’ve removed the potential for decision fatigue and created an incredible 7-day itinerary.
+It can be a little overwhelming to plan even a weekend getaway from JUCY Gold Coast because there is so much to see, so we’ve removed the potential for decision fatigue and created an incredible 7-day itinerary.
 The distances around the Gold Coast are so close that you can easily mix-and-match if you’re looking for a shorter or longer road trip.

 We are excited to share our Gold Coast to Brisbane road trip itinerary (because we offer one-way travel – yay), or you can quickly zip back to the Gold Coast at the end.
 Or continue on to Cairns for the ultimate east coast roadie. #justsaying

 If you’re road trip ready (we always are), read on for the ultimate Southeast Queensland itinerary!

 Day 1: Gold Coast to Tamborine National Park

 What a time to be alive!
 With your campervan hire or car rental, you’re about to kick off one of Australia’s most desirable regions.
 From our JUCY Gold Coast Airport branch, it’s a sweet 10-minute drive to access the feel-good attraction of the Currumbin Wildlife Sanctuary.
 It’s like studying Spanish before going to Spain; the Currumbin Wildlife Sanctuary provides the crash-course on the native animals that await you as you explore Southeast Queensland.

 This not-for-profit sanctuary focuses on conservation, education, and wildlife rehabilitation.
 Over 11,000 animals are cared for annually, and a stop by the sanctuary’s animal hospital is by far the most rewarding part of any visit.
 Make time, too, for the Lost Valley, to learn about flora and fauna of the Gondwana supercontinent that existed 180 million years ago.